koush/ion/README.md

  * Request level logging and profiling
  * Download progress callbacks

-#### Simple Twitter Client Sample
+#### Samples

-The included documented ion-sample project is a minimal Twitter client that demonstrates some common Android operations:
+The included documented [ion-sample](https://github.com/koush/ion/tree/master/ion-sample) project includes some samples that demo common Android network operations:

+ * Twitter Client Sample
    * Download JSON from a server (twitter feed)
    * Populate a ListView Adapter and fetch more data as you scroll to the end
    * Put images from a URLs into ImageViews (twitter profile pictures)
+ * File Download with Progress Bar Sample

+#### More Examples

 Looking for more?
 Check out the examples below that demonstrate some other common scenarios.
+You can also take a look at 30+ ion unit tests in the [ion-test](https://github.com/koush/ion/tree/master/ion-test).

 #### Get JSON